Oneloutre/le-ptit-bordelais/README.md

 Then, when it's done, create a file named `config.py`

-in this file, simply write `BOT_TOKEN = "YOUR BOT TOKEN` and of course, replacing "YOUR BOT TOKEN" with...
+in this file, simply write `BOT_TOKEN = "YOUR BOT TOKEN"` and of course, replacing "YOUR BOT TOKEN" with...
 Your token.
 It makes sense, right ?

 ### Using Python :snake: directly :